DHTMLX/gantt-docs/data/desktop/tooltips.md

 - the [**gantt.ext.tooltips.attach()**](#attach) method

-This method allows adding a tooltip with an extented configuration to adjust tooltip behavior to the movement of the mouse pointer.
+This method allows adding a tooltip with an extended configuration to adjust tooltip behavior to the movement of the mouse pointer.

 Customization of tooltip behavior
 ------------------------------